-Emmanuel is a research coordinator based in the Kenyan office of Natural Justice.
+Emmanuel is a research manager based in the Kenyan office of Natural Justice.
 He contributes background research on different environmental justice projects.

 He has ten years of expertise in Monitoring & Evaluation in the fields of environment, education, governance, livelihoods and social development, aimed at strengthening internal systems of accountability, efficiency, effectiveness and learning with a number of organisations.
 He has expertise in instituting learning among project stakeholders using interactive discussions, assessment tools and ‘hands-on’ approaches in helping communities and stakeholders learn core environmental justice programme concepts.
 He has a breadth of technical exposure entailing quantitative and qualitative data analysis techniques using advanced statistical packages.